-Infinitely oblique syllogisms determined Avery Well’s every moment that he spent with a fly rod in his hand.
+Infinitely oblique syllogisms determined Avery Simmon’s every moment that he spent with a fly rod in his hand.
 He was stalwart in following the fly fishing catechism that had been drilled into him during a much slower, easy decade when soda cans still needed an opener to reach the pop inside.
 His lessons were fleeting recollections of his father that traveled with him to every stream or lake he had ever thrown a fly over.
-The memories of his dad were of the gray, vaporous variety.
+These memories of his dad were of the gray, vaporous variety.
 Avery never remembered those days in the vivid pastel colors that make up most people’s childhood memories.
 His only happy remembrances of his father were those rare, special moments with his dad’s favorite stream.
-Other than that handful of joyous visions from the past, his mind held nothing more than the colorless auras of the dry souled man clapping out time while he waved a willow limb in the air.
+Other than this handful of joyous visions from the past, his mind held nothing more than the colorless auras of the dry-souled man clapping out time while he waved a willow limb in the air.

 It seemed the limber stick was always half of a clap behind the rhythmic slapping sound of his dad’s hands coming together.
 Most fathers would have expected this from a 7-year-old but his never did.
 “Casting;” his dad would soliloquize to the ever-present Olympia beer can in his hand, “defines how the angler is perceived within the world he inhabits.
 Whether this is right or wrong doesn’t matter, it is the mechanics of the universe.”

 When his dad finished speaking, his melancholy eyes would drift morosely towards the mountains as if he were watching his words rise through the layer of smoke from the hog fire at the mill.
 These were the most profound words that he would ever hear his father speak.